andrewjf232/PTV_Project/README.md

 Instead of a Redshift data warehouse, we opted for **AWS Glue and Athena** for our data lake.
 This choice was driven by **cost-efficiency**, leveraging Athena's pay-per-query model which is ideal for our intermittent, monthly batch processing.
 The **schema-on-read flexibility** offered by Glue's Data Catalog and Athena is crucial for handling evolving data structures, while the **separation of compute (Athena) and storage (S3)** provides independent scalability and optimized costs.
 This approach successfully establishes a **modern data lake foundation**, ensuring raw data remains accessible for diverse analytical tools.

 ---

-## Fully Managed & Robust Architecture:

-This pipeline is built entirely on **AWS's fully managed and serverless services**, minimizing operational overhead and maximizing resilience.

-For robust operations, **CloudWatch Logs** provide comprehensive **logging and monitoring**, offering insights from application-level details and runtime errors to detailed failure payloads via Lambda Destinations and automatic Lambda metrics for performance.
-Meanwhile, **AWS IAM** is fundamental for securing the pipeline, strictly managing permissions for each service and adhering to the principle of **least-privilege access** to ensure data security and compliance.

----

-## Key Learnings & Challenges:

-Through this project, I gained practical experience optimizing **Lambda for cold starts**, meticulously crafting **least-privilege IAM policies** to troubleshoot `403 Forbidden` errors, and ensuring **data integrity** by implementing idempotency checks in Lambda.
-I also mastered **deployment and packaging** for Python dependencies, effectively utilized AWS Glue Crawlers for **schema discovery and management**, and experienced firsthand the **cost benefits** of a serverless, pay-per-use architecture across all services.

----